codegode23/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir command is used to create directories. mv command is used to move or rename files and directories. rm command removes (deletes) files and directories.
+mkdir command is used to create directories. mv command is used to move or rename files and directories. rm command removes (deletes) files and directories. rm -r Using the recursive option (-r), rm can also be used to delete directories.